shopware/docs/guides/plugins/apps/starter/product-translator.md

 ```
 {% endcode %}

-You can now start the application with `symfony server:start -v`.
+You can now start the application with `Symfony server:start -v`.
 Your app-server is currently available only locally.
-If you develop with a local instance of shopware you can skip to the next chapter.
+If you develop with a local instance of shopware, you can skip to the next chapter.

 If you're developing with a cloud shop, your app-server needs to be reachable from
 the internet.
-To achieve that we recommend using a tunneling service such as [cloudflare tunnel](https://www.cloudflare.com/products/tunnel/)
+To achieve that, we recommend using a tunneling service such as [cloudflare tunnel](https://www.cloudflare.com/products/tunnel/)
 or [ngrok](https://ngrok.com/).

 ## Creating the manifest

 The `manifest.xml` is the main interface definition between shops and your app-server.
-As such it contains all required information about your app.
+As such, it contains all the required information about your app.
 So let's start by filling in all the meta information: